Setup and configure a publishing server

 Create a staging site or preview server

-- Open up the Management Console and expand Project Overview.
+- Open up the Management Console.
+Click to expand Project Setup.

 - Press on Publishing Servers.

-- Click Create Publishing Server, the Create new Publishing Server dialog will open.
+- Click Create Publishing Server button, the Create new Publishing Server dialog will open.

 Now you need to fill in the dialog with the following details:

 - Web site address - the URL that you would like the preview server to use e.g. http://preview.[domainname].com

 - Friendly name – a short identifying name e.g. Preview

 - Email host – the email host for integration with SMTP services for sending CMS notifications, e.g. smtp.domainname.com